Sialkot Punjab, Pakistan Travel Guide

 Sialkot is famous for sports goods, surgical instruments, and leather goods.
 Many global brands source from here.

-Direct visits to these workshops might be possible with local connections, for a unique look at craftsmanship.
+Direct visits to this group workshops may be an option with local contacts, for a unique look at craftsmanship.
 Book a local experience through GetYourGuide.

 Cricket bats, footballs, boxing gloves, sports uniforms, surgical instruments, leather jackets, bags, and shoes.